souocare/bot-portuguese-publictransports/README.md

 # Acknowledgements
 I need to thanks to all people that supported me to this project.
 They really helped me not giving up, and always make everything better.
 Also, I need to thank to Metro de Lisboa for creating a very easy API to use.
 And, of course, to the creator of Telepot module.

+# LICENSE
+This software is licensed under the MIT License.
+See the LICENSE file in the top distribution directory for the full license text.